Fair game (Scientology): Policy

-The church has maintained that the Fair Game policy was rescinded in 1968, because people had misinterpreted it.
+Scientology officials have maintained that the fair game policy was rescinded in 1968 because people had misinterpreted it.
 Spokesmen said that Hubbard's intended meaning was merely that former members could not appeal to Scientology's legal system for support or protection against anyone who might try to trick, sue or destroy them.
 Sociologist Roy Wallis commented that this interpretation seemed to be "contradicted by the words on the page, and by actions taken against those regarded as enemies of the movement."

 The Church continued to pursue an aggressive response to external critics, especially the U.S. Government.
-The doctrine of "Fair Game" was a central element of the Guardian's Office's operational policies.
+The doctrine of "fair game" was a central element of the Guardian's Office's operational policies.
 The original 1965 "Fair Game Law" is listed as a reference for GO staff in its confidential Intelligence Course, which was later entered into evidence in a U.S. federal court case in 1979.
-During the case, Church lawyers admitted that "Fair Game" had been practiced long after its supposed cancellation in 1968.
+During the case, Church lawyers admitted that "fair game" had been practiced long after its supposed cancellation in 1968.

 Hubbard said in a 1976 affidavit that he had never intended to authorize harassment:

-There was never any attempt or intent on my part by the writing of these policies (or any others for that fact), to authorise illegal or harassment type acts against anyone.

-As soon as it became apparent to me that the concept of 'Fair Game' as described above was being misinterpreted by the uninformed, to mean the granting of a license to Scientologists for acts in violation of the law and/or other standards of decency, these policies were cancelled.

 As revised in 1991, Scientology's policy on the handling of "suppressive persons" states:

-Nothing in this policy letter shall ever or under any circumstances justify any violation of the laws of the land or intentional legal wrongs.
-Any such offense shall subject the offender to penalties prescribed by law as well as to ethics and justice actions.